ToyotaInfoTech/RAMN/misc/past_CTFs/README.md

 You can use ``scripts/STbootloader/windows/Unlock_BCD.bat`` to remove that protection.
 A JTAG adapter is required if you want to enable/disable memory protection for ECU A.

+# About File Attachments

+Some challenges have ECU firmware with redacted flags as an attachment.
+As explained above, ECU A firmware was recompiled to allow it to revert to DFU mode.
+However, attachments correspond to the original firmware used in the event.
+As a result, the redacted firmware files provided as attachments may not exactly match the flashed firmware files.